pragma-org/PDRs/PDR-0003-Prospective-Projects/README.md

 > [.incorporation](https://github.com/pragma-org/PDRs/tree/main/.incorporation) for their composition and [Statutes](https://github.com/pragma-org/PDRs/blob/main/.incorporation/20240422_Attachment_Statutes_Statuten_PRAGMA_signed.pdf) for their mandate

 Here is a high level overview of the entire process:
-1. A project owner submits a PDR through a pull request on Github requesting to join.
-2. The Administrative Board reviews the PDR created and confirms the compliance of the project with the acceptance criteria, potentially then approving for Incubation.
-A Guide is then assigned.
+1. Project owners submit an application through the online form during the open application period
+2. The Project Committee evaluates all applications for compliance with the acceptance criteria and identifies projects recommended for approval.
+These recommendations are submitted to the Board for Incubation approval
+3. Upon approval, a Guide is assigned to the project.
+Projects not approved are also notified
-3. The project (after several succesful quarterly meetings) is proposed to the General Assembly by the Administrative Board
+4. The project (after several succesful quarterly meetings) is proposed to the General Assembly by the Administrative Board
-4. The General Assembly accepts the project, the Maintainer Committee is created and the project is fully migrated to PRAGMA
+5. The General Assembly accepts the project, the Maintainer Committee is created and the project is fully migrated to PRAGMA

-> [!TIP]
-> The Pragma Decision Record will follow the process described here [PDR-0001-Process](https://github.com/pragma-org/PDRs/tree/main/PDR-0001-Process)
-> A reference template is available in [.github/PDR-Template.md](https://github.com/pragma-org/PDRs/blob/main/.github/PDR-TEMPLATE.md)

 ### A few definitions